brittanykundert/wwt-core-catalogs/README.md

 ## Approach

-The ultimate output of this script is a group of WTML and XML files that can be uploaded directly to WWT's cloud storage.
+The ultimate goal of this repo is create a group of WTML and XML files that can be uploaded directly to WWT's cloud storage.
 These files are made available through the `catalog.aspx` API endpoint: the file `exploreroot6.wtml` is downloaded from

 #### http://worldwidetelescope.org/wwtweb/catalog.aspx?W=exploreroot6